Frank Wilson (American football): Tennessee

-LSU
+LSU (first stint)

 Prior to taking the UTSA job, Wilson had been running backs coach and recruiting coordinator at Louisiana State University under head coach Les Miles since 2010.
 Wilson had also served as the associate head coach for the Tigers.

 In 2011, Rivals.com named Wilson the National Recruiter of the Year.
 In 2014, NFL.com named Wilson the top recruiter in all of college football.
 In 2015, Scout.com honored Wilson as the SEC Recruiter of the Year.
 In 2015, LSU secured a Top 5 recruiting class, according to 247Sports.
 The achievement marked the first time since 2002–03 that LSU finished with back-to-back Top 5 recruiting classes in America.
-From 2011–2014, 29 LSU Tigers have been selected in the NFL Draft which ranks second to Alabama (30).
+From 2011 to 2014, 29 LSU Tigers have been selected in the NFL Draft which ranks second to Alabama (30).

 UTSA

 On January 14, 2016, Wilson was hired as the new head coach of the UTSA Roadrunners.
 Wilson replaced Larry Coker, who resigned on January 5.
-Through two seasons, Wilson has lost just as many games as he has won.
+Through two seasons, Wilson lost just as many games as he has won.

 Coach Wilson lead UTSA to their first ever bowl game in his first season as coach.
 Following the season Wilson and his staff secured the #1 ranked recruiting class in C-USA according to the Rivals.com rankings.
 Wilson's first full class finished 69th in the nation.
 UTSA had never before finished higher than 103rd prior to this class.

 He was fired on December 1, 2019.
-He finished his first stint as a college head coach with a 19-29 record with just four of those wins coming against teams that finished the season with a winning record.
+He finished his first stint as a college head coach with a 19–29 record with just four of those wins coming against teams that finished the season with a winning record.

 McNeese State

 On January 16, 2020, Wilson was hired as the head coach of the McNeese State Cowboys.
 Wilson replaced Sterlin Gilbert who left McNeese State to become the offensive coordinator and quarterbacks coach at Syracuse.
-He resigned on December 7, 2021 after posting a 7-11 record in two seasons.
+He resigned on December 7, 2021, after posting a 7–11 record in two seasons.